-Institutional funding is mainly raised through public bond issues executed under dedicated programmes ("Euro 50 billion Debt Issuance Programme" - Euro Medium Term Notes, for senior and/or subordinated notes and "Euro 20 billion Covered Bond Programme", for covered bonds) and repurchase agreements (repo).
+Retail domestic funding is mainly composed by current accounts and time deposits, while institutional funding is mainly raised through public bond issues executed under dedicated programmes ("Euro 50 billion Debt Issuance Programme" - Euro Medium Term Notes, for senior and/or subordinated notes and "Euro 20 billion Covered Bond Programme", for covered bonds) and repurchase agreements (repo).

-As at the date of this Base Prospectus, outstanding issues under the Euro Medium Term Note Programme are equal to a total aggregate notional amount of Euro 3.5 billion (rounded).

-As at the date of this Base Prospectus, outstanding issues under the Covered Bond Programme are equal to a total aggregate notional amount of Euro 8.2 billion (rounded).
+As at the date of this Base Prospectus, outstanding issues under the Euro Medium Term Note Programme are equal to a total aggregate notional amount of Euro 4.5 billion (rounded); outstanding issues under the Covered Bond Programme, placed on the market, are equal to a total aggregate notional amount of Euro 5.25 billion (rounded).

-A significant funding source is also represented by ECB's TLTROs guaranteed by assets pledged by the Bank, within the limits and according to the rules established in the Eurosystem.
-As at the date of this Base Prospectus, TLTROs outstanding amount to Euro 21,062 million and consist of: (i) TLTROs III maturing on 21 December 2022 for an amount equal to Euro 4,000 million and (ii) TLTROs III maturing on 28 June 2023 for an amount equal to Euro 17,062 million.
+A significant funding source is also represented by ECB's TLTROs III guaranteed by assets pledged by the Bank, within the limits and according to the rules established in the Eurosystem.
+As at the date of this Base Prospectus, TLTROs III outstanding amount to Euro 29.562 million maturing on 21 December 22 for an amount equal to Euro 4,000 million, on 28 June 2023 for an amount equal to Euro 17,062 million on 27 September 2023 for an amount equal to Euro 3.000 million, on 27 March 2024 for an amount equal to Euro 2.500 million and on 26 June 2024 for an amount equal to Euro 3.000 million.